wilsonpenha/atm-mvc-rest/README.md

 $ mvn install

-The command should build war atm-spring-rest.war in target folder
+The command should build war atm-mvc-rest.war in target folder

 Deployment

-In Tomcat env. it is enough to copy the atm-spring-rest.war to your Tomcat/webapps folder.
-When startup Tomcat, the war file will be automatically deployed with context root atm-spring-rest
+In Tomcat env. it is enough to copy the atm-mvc-rest.war to your Tomcat/webapps folder.
+When startup Tomcat, the war file will be automatically deployed with context root atm-mvc-rest

 Technology used in this project